-The illuminated rocker switches operate the following options:

-- Roof-mounted work light(s).
-Equipped with a 50-amp relay for heavyduty use. - Work lights or other customer installed options

-Heater Controls

-Fan Speed: The four-speed heater control switch is located on the left side of the dash.
-Turn clockwise to increase fan speed.
+The illuminated rocker switches (top to bottom) operate the following options: Top Switch: Roof-mounted work light(s).
+Equipped with a 50-amp relay for heavy-duty use.
+Bottom Switch: Air conditioning system.
+Push to operate.
+Make sure the heater shutoff valve is closed when using the air conditioning.
+Controls and Gauges - cont'd Heater Controls Fan Speed: The two-speed heater control switch is located on the left side of the dash.
+Turn clockwise to adjust fan speed.

+Note: To keep the operators compartment cooler in temperatures above 80 F, turn on heater, but direct air flow down to your feet.

 Heat/Cold: Temperature is controlled by pulling control for more heat.
 Push in to reduce heat.
-This control is located left and below the fan control switch.

 Defrost/Vent: Air can be directed to defrost the front window or to heat the compartment by pulling or pushing this control.
-This control is located on the right side of steering column on dash front.